Mary Jo Ondrechen: Community activism

 Ondrechen is a community leader and activist.
-She has recently served on the Board of Advisors of the Washington, DC-based Interstate Technology and Regulatory Council (ITRC), representing the interests of community and tribal stakeholders.
-She is the former President of the Board of Directors of the North American Indian Center of Boston (NAICOB) and served as Chair of the Board of Directors of the Albuquerque, New Mexico-based American Indian Science and Engineering Society (AISES) from 2011 to 2013.
-A passionate advocate for stewardship of the Earth, she previously has served on the Conservation Commission for Hopkinton, Massachusetts and on the Community Leaders Network of the U.S. Department of Energy.
-She has been particularly active in the promotion of innovative technologies to solve environmental problems.
-She also actively advocates for the inclusion of public and tribal stakeholders in environmental evaluation, decision-making, and management.
+She has recently served on the board of advisors of the Washington, D.C.–based Interstate Technology and Regulatory Council (ITRC), representing the interests of community and tribal stakeholders.
+She is the former president of the board of directors of the North American Indian Center of Boston (NAICOB) and served as chair of the board of directors of the Albuquerque, New Mexico-based American Indian Science and Engineering Society (AISES) from 2011 to 2013.
+An advocate for stewardship of the Earth, she previously has served on the Conservation Commission for Hopkinton, Massachusetts, and on the Community Leaders Network of the U.S. Department of Energy.
+She has been active in the promotion of innovative technologies to solve environmental problems.
+She also advocates for the inclusion of public and tribal stakeholders in environmental evaluation, decision-making, and management.

-She was a speaker at the March for Science in Washington, D.C. in April, 2017.
+She was a speaker at the March for Science in Washington, D.C. in April 2017.

 She has given numerous presentations on diversity and inclusiveness in the science, technology, engineering, and mathematics (STEM) fields.